semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     checkout

-Notice that the `checkout` command automatically changes the current directory of the VM to the directory defined in the `SEMAPHORE_GIT_DIR` environment variable.
+Notice that the `checkout` command automatically changes the current working directory in the Operating System of the VM to the directory defined in the `SEMAPHORE_GIT_DIR` environment variable.

 ### sem-service

 #### Description

-The `sem-service` script is a utility for starting, stopping and restarting background services with Docker that listen on 0.0.0.0, which includes all the available network interfaces.
+The `sem-service` script is a utility for starting, stopping and restarting background services with Docker that listens on 0.0.0.0.
+The 0.0.0.0 IP address includes all the available network interfaces.

 #### Command Line Parameters

-The general form of a sem-service command is as follows
+The general form of a sem-service command is as follows:

     sem-service [start|stop|status] image_name